xsagatof/ManagementSystem/README.md

+#ManagementSystem
-Student and Courses management system with the use of ADO.NET framework.
+Students management system with the use of ADO.NET framework.